Is your WordPress website fast enough? Make sure, it is!

 How faster an ideal WordPress site must be?

 It is always great to have site loading under one second.
 But, it’s not possible for all sites since using other 3rd party tools can slow down your site.
-Indeed, you can’t neglect those added functionality.
+Indeed, you can’t neglect those added functionalities.
 So, it is always recommendable to have site loading time in the range between 1 and 3 seconds.

 What if a WordPress site breaks during speed optimization?